Swazi people: History

-In the late 1830s, initial contact occurred with the Boers, who had defeated the Zulus at the Battle of Blood River, and were settling in the territory that would become the South African Republic.
+In the late 1830s, initial contact occurred with the Boers, who were settling in the territory that would become the South African Republic.
 A substantial portion of Swati territory was ceded to the Transvaal Boers who settled around the Lydenburg area in the 1840s.
 The territory of Eswatini, and their king, Mswati II, were recognized by both the Transvaal and Britain.
 It was during the rule of Mswati II that the Swati nation was unified.
 Thereafter, the label "Swati" eventually was applied to all the peoples who gave allegiance to the Ingwenyama.

 Later under Mbandzeni, many commercial, land, and mining concessions were granted to British and Boer settlers.
 This move led to further loss of land to the South African Republic.
 The result was that a substantial Swati population ended up residing outside Eswatini in South Africa.
 The Pretoria Convention for the Settlement of the Transvaal in 1881 recognized the independence of Eswatini and defined its boundaries.
 The Ngwenyama was not a signatory, and the Swazi claim that their territory extends in all directions from the present state.
 Britain claimed authority over Eswatini in 1903, and independence was regained in 1968.

 Today, Swati people reside in both Eswatini and South Africa.
 People of Swati descent in South Africa are typically identifiable by speaking siSwati, or a dialect of that language.
 There are also many Swati migrants in South Africa and the United Kingdom.
 The number of emaSwati in South Africa is slightly larger than that of emaSwati in Eswatini, which is approximately 1.2 million people.
 In modern-day Eswatini, Swati people include all Eswatini citizens regardless of their ethnicity.

 Identity

 The Kings of Eswatini date back to some considerable time to when the royal line of Dlamini lived in the vicinity of Delagoa Bay.

 The Swazi people as a nation were originally formed by 17 clans known as bemdzabuko ("true Swazi") who accompanied the Dlamini kings in the early days.
 The 17 founding clans were Dlamini, Nhlabathi, Hlophe, Kunene, Mabuza, Madvonsela, Mamba, Matsebula, Mdluli, Motsa, Ngwenya, Shongwe, Sukati, Tsabedze, Tfwala, Mbokane and Zwane.
 Other Swazi clans are the Emakhandzambili clans ("those found ahead", e.g. the Gamedze, Fakudze, Ngcamphalala and Magagula), meaning that they were on the land prior to Dlamini immigration and conquest.
 The Emafikemuva ("those who came behind") who joined the kingdom later.